socnetv/app/docs/roadmaps/roadmap_ws12_cli_scripting_mode.md

   of `distances`: same dispatch and computation, no disk write. `centralities` has no real-menu equivalent (the GUI computes each centrality index via ~9 separate menu actions, not one combined action), so it lives here rather than on `distances`.
+- `report-centrality-degree [weights] [dropisolates]` — mirrors the real Analyze → Centrality →
+  Degree menu action (`slotAnalyzeCentralityDegree()`) exactly, same `distances`-style pattern.
+  Added for WS16 (#113, CSV report export) as the first centrality/prestige report ever exercised headlessly — none of the other 11 `writeCentrality*`/`writePrestige*` functions have a script command yet.
 - `render` — forces a synchronous `graphicsWidget->viewport()->repaint()` (unlike `update()`,
   which only schedules one).
 Added for WS6.6's canvas rendering-perf kernel (`roadmap_ws6_testing_ci_regression.md`).